FIFA International Referees List: Age

 A referee must be at least 25 years old on 1 January to be eligible for International Referee listing nomination on that calendar year.
-An assistant referee is eligible at the age of 23 years.
+An assistant referee is eligible at the age of 23.

 In 2016, the maximum age limits for the list (45, or 38 for first-time listees) was dropped.
 FIFA reserves the right to require referees over the age of 45 to undergo additional technical assessments as well as specific medical examinations and fitness testing on a case-by-case basis.

 Sarkis Demirdjian was the longest serving FIFA-listed referee, being listed for 20 years and 10 months (September 1962 – July 1983).